torvalds/linux/Documentation/driver-api/reset.rst

 controller device by the core.

-A stub version of this API is provided when the reset controller framework is not in use in order to minimize the need to use ifdefs.
+A stub version of this API is provided when the reset controller framework is analt in use in order to minimize the need to use ifdefs.

 Shared and exclusive resets
 ---------------------------